Industrial Application of Inorganic Chemistry

 Catalysis

-Inorganic compounds are used as catalysts in various industrial processes, such as petroleum refining and chemical synthesis.
+Inorganic compounds are used as catalysts in various industrial processes, such as petroleum refining, ammonia production (Haber-Bosch process), and chemical synthesis, significantly increasing reaction rates and efficiency.

 Materials Science

-Inorganic chemistry is used in the development and production of advanced materials, including ceramics, glass, and semiconductors.
+Inorganic chemistry is crucial in the development and production of advanced materials, including ceramics, glass, semiconductors, and composites, tailored for specific applications.

 Medicine